 Until now, legally speaking fire prevention was a task for tenants.
-Morally it always made sense for landlords to provide sufficient fire prevention equipment for their rental properties, but from 1 July 2022 it becomes mandatory to install smoke detectors on the basis of the Buildings Decree.
+Morally it always made sense for landlords to provide sufficient fire prevention equipment for their rental properties, but as of 1 July 2022 it is mandatory to install smoke detectors on the basis of the Buildings Decree.
 This obligation doesn’t cover fire extinguishers and carbon monoxide detectors, although we advise landlords to provide these as well.
 Interhouse recommends that all landlords install the mandatory smoke detectors, if they aren’t already present in the property, on the next change of tenant.
 On fire safety we work together with First Response, a company specialising in fire prevention.
 You can seek advice and order smoke detectors, fire extinguishers and carbon monoxide detectors via this page.

 Why are these detectors so important?